smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 ---

-- what is a pager?
-    - now it's all automated check-failing and graph-evaluating
 - on-call in US-based big tech
-    - expected to be around to respond in X minutes, 10-30 seems common
-    - usually one week out of N, N=team size
-    - sometimes there's escalation -- somebody turns their phone off to see Oppenheimer
+    - somebody turns their phone off to see Oppenheimer
-        - don't let it get to your boss
     - not paid. they figure your salary is high enough to justify it
     - frequently no formal consideration for off-hours work. you get comp time? do you also have sprint load reduced?
     - they don't even give you a phone